werf/werf/README.md

 <!-- WERF DOCS PARTIAL BEGIN: Overview -->

-Werf is an Open Source CLI tool written in Golang to implement your application delivery fast & easy.
-To benefit from it, you just need to describe your application's configuration (how to build it and deploy it into Kubernetes) in a Git repo acting as the single source of truth.
+Werf is an Open Source CLI tool written in Golang, designed to simplify and speed up the delivery of applications.
+To use it, you need to describe the configuration of your application (in other words, how to build and deploy it to Kubernetes) and save it to a Git repo - the latter acts as a single source of truth.
 In short, that's what we call GitOps today.

-* Werf builds Docker images using Dockerfiles or alternative fast builder based on the custom syntax.
-It also cleans Docker Registry from unused images.
+* Werf builds Docker images using Dockerfiles or an alternative builder-tool based on the custom syntax.
+It also deletes unused images from the Docker Registry.
-* Werf deploys your application into Kubernetes using a chart in Helm-compatible format with handy customizations and improved deploy tracking, errors detection and output.
+* Werf deploys your application to Kubernetes using the Helm-compatible chart format with handy customizations and improved rollout tracking mechanism, error detection, and log output.

-While werf is not a complete CI/CD system itself, it is a tool that can be embedded into any existing CI/CD system literally "connecting the dots" to implement these practices for your application.
+Werf is not a complete CI/CD solution, but a tool for creating pipelines that can be embedded into any existing CI/CD system while literally "connecting the dots" to implement these practices for your application.
 We consider it a new generation of high-level CI/CD tools.

 <!-- WERF DOCS PARTIAL END -->